 Grey background on page - the wiper blade on the toner is not removing the excess toner powder correctly.
 This means that excess toner is left on the drum and then transferred to the paper and baked on by the fuser unit.
 The only remedy is to replace the toner cartridge.

-Variable print density accross page - Usually caused by low toner.
+Variable print density across page - Usually caused by low toner.
 Remove the toner and gently shake from side to side to evenly distribute the powder.
 If this happens again replace the toner.

 Grey or Light Prints - the photo receptor may be wearing out.
 The photo receptor when worn holds less charge.
 This results in less toner being transferred from the developer to the paper, which results in grey prints.
 If your printer has a "print density control" then try adjusting this until the image becomes darker.

 Toner can be rubbed off - If the toner can be removed from the paper by rubbing it this indicates that it has not been properly fused.
 There is probably a fault in the fuser which is preventing it from getting hot enough.
-Sometimes it is just a matter of running a blank piece of paper throught the printer before you print to get the fuser warmed up.
+Sometimes it is just a matter of running a blank piece of paper through the printer before you print to get the fuser warmed up.
 If the problem persists then you will need to get a technician to look at the printer.